ansys/pyansys-dev-guide/doc/source/how-to/releasing.rst

 Manual release processes are discouraged and should be avoided.
 Automated release processes minimize human-error and alleviate workload on teams.
-For more information, see :ref:`Automate release process`.
+For more information, see :ref:`Automate the release process`.

 Publish privately on PyPI